TerabyteForever/SpaceNotifications/README.md

 ### How to compile?
 To compile SpaceNotifications, you have to have Boost library installed.

-Once you've installed the Boost library, you can compile SpaceNotifications the Makefile given with using following command:
+Once you've installed the Boost library, you can compile SpaceNotifications by Makefile with using following command:

 ```
 make all